Improved Algorithms for Parity and Streett objectives: Streett Objectives in Graphs

-\begin{theorem} Algorithm~\streett{} correctly computes the winning set in graphs with $k$-pair Streett objectives in $O((n^2+b)\log n)$ time.
-Given a vertex $x$ in the winning set, a certificate for $x$ can be output in time $O(m+ n \min(n,k))$. \end{theorem}
+\begin{theorem} Algorithm~\streettalg correctly computes the winning set in graphs with $k$-pair Streett objectives in $O(n^2+b\log n)$ time.
+Given a vertex $x$ in the winning set and a good component reachable by $x$, a certificate for $x$ can be output in time $O(m+ n \min(n,k))$. \end{theorem}